AnkitaAditya20/Network-Simulation-to-reduce-overhead-of-RPL-protocol/README.md

 # Network-Simulation-to-reduce-overhead-of-RPL-protocol
-Network simulation on contiki to enhance the message frequently to reduce overhead in RPL Protocol
+Network simulation on contiki to enhance the message frequently to reduce overhead in RPL Protocol.
+Modified trickle-timer.c file.